-Student Refunds: A student who is eligible for a refund due to excess financial aid and who used a credit card to pay any and all of his or her tuition and fees will have a refund processed to his or her credit card up to the amount of the payment.
+Student Refunds: If eligible, a refund check or Direct Deposit will be generated within 14 days of the date your student account goes into a credit status.
+Checks are mailed to your mailing address.
+Students who are eligible for a refund due to excess financial aid and who used a credit card to pay any or all tuition and fees will have a refund processed to their credit card up to the amount of the payment.
 This policy applies to all credit card transactions, regardless of the order of payment.
 Any credit over the amount paid by credit card will be processed through direct deposit or paper check.
+For students who are eligible for Financial Aid and Veteran Affair benefits, a refund will only be issued after the funds have been received from both entities and the account goes into a credit status.

-Delinguent Payment of Tuition
+Delinquent Payment of Tuition

 La Verne reserves the right to refuse a diploma or a transcript to any student or former student who is delinquent in the payment of any promissory note given in payment of any tuition, costs, or fees.
 Financial holds are placed on the transcripts of students with delinquent accounts, and no transcripts or diplomas will be issued for such students until the holds have been removed.
-Students who have not met their financial obligations at the beginning or completion of a semester of enrollment may be withdrawn automatically from all courses in that semester/term.
+Students who have not met their financial obligations at the beginning or completion of a semester of enrollment may be with-drawn automatically from all courses in that semester/term.